HomeDev GuideRecipesAPI Reference

 Attributes preserved without conversion

-Many HTML attributes are already valid React props and are passed through without modification.
+Many HTML attributes are already valid React props, and the component passes them through without modification.

 • Basicid, name, value, type, href, src, alt, title.